brown-band/website/pages/scripts/1997-1998/spring/adoch.md

 date: 1998-04-15
 ---

-Ladies and gentlemen, friends and alumni- and prefrosh- presenting an organization that is the best class in the history of Brown University, it’s the Brown University "Good things come to those who wait-list" Band!
+Ladies and gentlemen, friends and alumni- and prefrosh- presenting an organization that is the best class in the history of Brown University, it’s the Brown University “Good things come to those who wait-list” Band!

 :sd[Band applies itself to the stage in Meehan]

 In this show, the Band would like to salute...er, we mean...completely ridicule the college admissions process.
-For this purpose, our two brave show writers went to the admissions office and said, "Excuse me.
+For this purpose, our two brave show writers went to the admissions office and said, “Excuse me.
 We want to make fun of you.
-Can we have an application?"
+Can we have an application?”
 They told us they had run out, and to try back next September.
 After being so quickly deferred by the admissions office, we set out in search of an application, visiting 10 colleges in three days.
 We were unable to find an application anywhere, so we decided to write our own and send it into Brown.
 We even filled out part of it!
-Watch now as the Band plays "Brown Application."
+Watch now as the Band plays “Brown Application.”

-:sd[Band plays "Brown Bear."]
+:sd[Band plays “Brown Bear.”]

 :::script-note